chrisvanmeer/ubuntu-deploy/README.md

         comment: 'Allow incoming HTTPS'
 ```

-In the `xtra_packages` variable, I keep a list of the packages I use frequently.
+In the `xtra_apt_packages` variable, I keep a list of the packages I use frequently.

 ## Install required Ansible roles